cloudflare/loom/README.md

 Stops recording and performs any processing and cross references needed to actually generate a report.

-Called without any arguments, returns two Lua tables, one with the processed trace information and a second one with all the functions involved in those traces execution.
+Called without any arguments, returns two LJS tables, one with the processed trace information and a second one with all the functions involved in those traces execution.

 The second form is equivalent to

-    do
+    {
         local traces, funcs = loom.off()
         report = f(traces, funcs, ...)
-    end
+    }

 That is, both return values (the `traces` and `funcs` arrays) are passed to the given function `f`, together with any extra argument, and returns any return value(s) of `f`.

 **`loom.start(tmpl, out)`**

 Implements the `-jloom[=tmpl[,out]]` option.
 The `tmpl` argument is passed to `loom.template()` to create a reporting function.
-If omitted, defaults to `'loom.html'`.
+If omitted, defaults to `'loom-ljs.html'`.
 The `out` parameter is either a writeable open file or a file name where the report is written into (after formatting by the template), defaults to `io.stdout`.
-When the Lua VM is terminated normally, `loom.off()` is called with the reporting function created by the given template.,
+When the LJS VM is terminated normally, `loom.off()` is called with the reporting function created by the given template.,

 ### Utility Functions